sathomas/jsDataV.is/src/text/apnd/03-objects.md

   toppings: ["pepperoni","sausage"] };
 ```

-That code sets the `pizza` variable as you would expect, _but it also sets the `standard` variable to that same object_.
+This code sets the `pizza` variable as you would expect, assigning it an object that, _but it also sets the `standard` variable to that same object_.
 More specifically, the code modifies `standard` with the properties from `order`, and then it sets a new variable `pizza` equal to `standard`.
 The modification of `standard` is probably not intended.
 If you need to use either `extend()` or `defaults()` in a way that does not modify input parameters, start with an empty object.
 We can rewrite the code above to avoid modifying `standard`.

 ``` {.javascript .numberLines}
 > var order = { size: 10, crust: "thin",